GeorgeSapkin/pubsub-store/README.md

 Multiple stores, possibly with different underlying databases, can service requests as long as they expose the same protocol.

-Providers can be used to create/update records while others providers subscribe to notifications.
+Providers can be used to create/update entities while others providers subscribe to notifications.

 Integrates nicely with [graphql-schema-builder][graphql-schema-builder].
 See [Examples](#examples) for GraphQL client example.